justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

 -   When creating a Cron Trigger, the date-time is saved properly, but upon editing is not displayed back.
 This is a UI bug with an open ticket.
 If you check the JSON config, you will see that the date-time values are saved correctly.
--   The Homebridge UI does not support expanding and collapsing accessory sections, so if you have a lot of accessories, it's going to require a lot of scrolling.
+-   The Homebridge UI does not provide expanding and collapsing accessory sections, except for the deprecated plugin types.
+So if you have a lot of accessories, it's going to require a lot of scrolling.
 An enhancement request has been opened here: "[Homebridge UI improvements](https://github.com/justjam2013/homebridge-virtual-accessories/issues/32)".
 Please read the details and provide your support for this enhancement to the Homebridge UI functionality.
+I have added expand/functionality provided by the underlying framework, but I haven't yet found a way to display the accessory name on the collapsed section header.
+The ticket with Homebridge UI has been updated.

 ## What if I run into a problem?